-4. External Accreditation of Professional Programs
+External Accreditation of professional programs

-Professional programs within the Faculty of Business comply with external quality assurance policies on program delivery through the program accreditation process.
-Faculty programs are accredited with the relevant professional bodies both in Australia and Ontario.
+Professional programs within the Faculty of Education comply with external quality assurance policies on program delivery through the program accreditation process.
+Faculty preservice education programs are either accredited through the NSW Institute of Teachers, or for our CSU Ontario programs, the Ontario College of Teachers.

-5. Academic Senate
+Academic Senate